What’s For Dinner? 20 Meal Planning Websites to Solve Your Dilemma

 Need Crock Pot menu ideas?
 Interested in preparing meals ahead of time and having them readily available in the freezer?
 Check out Mixing With Michelle!
 Included are 16 + sessions, each with shopping lists to make 20 freezer meals for approximately 6 people by doubling the 10 different recipes.

 Create a free Cook’n account, download the Cook’n App, and share your recipes.
-Upgrade to Cookn12 for $79.95 and upload your saved recipes on Pinterest, plan daily, weekly, or monthly menus, make a shopping list from your menus, print your menus, and so much more.
+Upgrade to Cookn12 and upload your saved recipes on Pinterest, plan daily, weekly, or monthly menus, make a shopping list from your menus, print your menus, and so much more.?
 Check out the demo here.

 Build a Menu is a wonderful meal planning tool.
 This is the one I personally have used for almost 2 years.
 You simply pick the grocery store you shop most of the time, pick your recipes, hit submit and your grocery list and recipes are ready to print out for the week.
 It is so simple and fast and they have hundreds of recipes to choose from that cater to all dietary needs including gluten free, paleo, family-friendly, dine on a dime, and more.

 Plan to Eat offers a 30 day, full-service, no strings attached free trial subscription to their online menu planner.
-After 30 days, subscriptions are $4.95/month or $39/year.
 No credit card information is needed to start the 30 day trial.
 Their online menu planner states that it uses your recipes, scheduled for the days you want to use them.
 It automatically makes your grocery list, organized the way you like to shop, using the recipes you’ve selected.
 It is also great for those who need to manage food allergies or family health needs.